gabrielmcg/vp-netlify-test/storage/k8s-nfs-provisioner.md

         "hello",
         "*** delete test-claim ***",
         "persistentvolumeclaim \"test-claim\" deleted"
 ```

-The following section will show how to manually perform a similar test.

 Running the command `kubectl get sc` will show the storage class named `nfs`:

 ```
 # kubectl get sc

 NAME      PROVISIONER   AGE
 nfs       hpe.com/nfs   5m
 ```

+The following section  shows how to manually perform a similar valiation test to the one done by the playbook.

 ## Manually testing the NFS provisioner